danielhoherd/docker-playground/puppet-agent-4/README.md

 # Overview

-The end goal is to get a puppet 4 client connected to a puppet 2.3 puppetmaster.
+The end goal is to get a puppet-agent 4 connected to a puppet 2.3 puppetmaster.

 # Notes